-Toilet training is a huge milestone for toddlers, and as such a huge milestone, it can cause some anxiety for both the toddler in question and all of the grownups in his life.
+Toilet training is a huge milestone for toddlers, and as such a huge milestone, it can cause some anxiety for both the toddler in question and all of the grownups in her life.
 One tool that can be helpful during this learning process is training pants.
 Whether cloth or disposable, these are pants that are a cross between diaper and regular underwear.
 They are absorbent, come in a wide variety of colors and styles and can be worn both day and night to prevent accidents.
 Not all families feel like they need to use this intermediate step, but for many others, training pants can help to keep the learning process between diapers and big kid underwear from getting too messy.

 The main reason to use training pants is that, for almost all toddlers, learning to use the toilet or potty after wearing diapers their entire lives can take a little time.
-When a toddler is stuck on this middle ground, where he is learning, but has not yet learned, many families feel that training pants are a helpful compromise.
+When a toddler is stuck on this middle ground, where she is learning, but has not yet learned, many families feel that training pants are a helpful compromise.
 Training pants give toddlers the independence and freedom in the bathroom that they don’t have with diapers, since they can push training pants on their own, but the fact that they’re absorbent and disposable gives parents the peace of mind that they’re not ruining their clothes or (hopefully) making a mess.

 Beyond that, training pants tend to come in bright colors, and decorated with familiar characters, which can make toddlers feel like wearing training pants is an exciting new adventure.
 And for toddlers whose friends are further along on the potty training process than they are, there are training pants that are designed to look just like toddler underwear, which can help to keep toddlers from feeling left out, if they’re having trouble with potty training.
 Overall, parents tend to choose training pants as a way to move forward in the potty training process without moving too fast for their toddlers.
 And even once toddlers have mostly mastered potty training, training pants can be a great way to protect against accidents at night.